Kathy Maister's Start Cooking

 A Grilled Monte Cristo Sandwich, courtesy of Kevin Lynch, Closet Cooking

-Grilled Sandwich Ideas
+Grilled Sandwich Ideas and Recipes

 • This Grilled Monte Cristo Sandwich (shown above) will knock your socks off!
 It's basically a ham and cheese sandwich, dipped in egg and milk and French toasted.
 Paired with strawberry jam and mustard, this is a real unique taste treat!